The iPad Pro 10.5 is absurdly powerful. Almost to irresponsible levels.

 The iPad Pro 10.5 is immensely powerful, with a stunning screen and focus on productivity you simply won’t find in any other tablet.

 I’ll admit it: for watching movies, scrolling through social media or general web browsing, this is beyond overkill – anyone after a multimedia machine should stick with the standard iPad, and save themselves some cash.

-For those more interested in creation than consumption, though, this is the iPad to buy - even if the price can hit eye-watering levels.
-Stepping up to the 256GB model will set you back ₹68,900, but add in the Smart Keyboard and Apple Pencil and your total spend will creep up.
+For those more interested in creation than consumption, though, this is the iPad to buy – even if the price can hit eye-watering levels.
+Stepping up to the 256GB model will set you back £709, but add in the Smart Keyboard and Apple Pencil and your total spend will creep north of £900.